Record-setting day by Barrett leads Ohio State past Minnesota

 “It was okay,” Barrett said.
 “I don’t think it was anything crazy to shout about.”

-Barrett passed for 200 yards and rushed for 189 more falling 11 rushing yards shy of becoming the first Ohio State quarterback in history to reach 200 yards in both categories.
+Barrett passed for 200 yards and rushed for 189, falling 11 rushing yards shy of becoming the first Ohio State quarterback in history to reach 200 yards in both categories.

-Barrett also broke the school record for most total touchdowns in a single season when he connected on a 30-yard pass to receiver Michael Thomas in the third quarter.
-He extended it with another scoring pass in fourth and now has 38 this season (29 passing, nine rushing) with two regular season games remaining.
+Barrett also broke the school record for most total touchdowns in a season when he connected on a 30-yard pass to receiver Michael Thomas in the third quarter.
+He extended it with another scoring pass in fourth quarter and now has 38 this season (29 passing, nine rushing) with two regular-season games remaining.

 “I didn’t know I was close to that,” Barrett said.
 “I‘m glad it happens, but my whole mindset is to win games and the individual accolades will come.”

-The Buckeyes went ahead 14-0 on the drive following Barrett’s long run when he connected on a?
-57-yard touchdown pass to receiver Jalin Marshall.
+The Buckeyes went ahead 14-0 on the drive after Barrett’s long run when he connected on a 57-yard touchdown pass to receiver Jalin Marshall.

-Minnesota (7-3, 4-2) turned Barrett’s only mistake of the day, an interception on a long throw downfield, into seven points, capping a six-play 39-yard drive with a five-yard touchdown by running back David Cobb early in the second quarter.
+Minnesota (7-3, 4-2) turned Barrett’s only mistake of the day, an interception on a long throw downfield, into seven points, capping a six-play, 39-yard drive with a 5-yard touchdown by running back David Cobb early in the second quarter.

-Cobb added a 30-yard run to tie the game, 14-14, late in the second quarter before Barrett led the Buckeyes on a quick 57-yard drive, capped by a 22-yard field goal by Sean Nuernberger on the final play of the first half.
+Cobb added a 30-yard run to tie the score at 14 late in the second quarter before Barrett led the Buckeyes on a quick 57-yard drive, capped by a 22-yard field goal by Sean Nuernberger on the final play of the first half.

 “(Injured OSU quarterback Braxton (Miller), don’t get me wrong, he’s a great quarterback,” Minnesota coach Jerry Kill said.
 “But this kid is more of a dual threat because of his throwing ability and has the same athletic ability.”

-The Buckeyes defense took over from there, intercepting passes by Minnesota quarterback Mitch Leidner on back-to-back possessions.
-The second came in the opening minutes of the fourth quarter and gave Ohio State the ball at the Gopher 32.
+The Buckeyes’ defense took over from there, intercepting passes by Minnesota quarterback Mitch Leidner on back-to-back possessions.
+The second came in the opening minutes of the fourth quarter and gave Ohio State the ball at the Gophers 32.

 Facing a third-and-12 from the Minnesota 22, Barrett hit Evan Spencer on a wide receiver screen.
-Spencer raced through the Gopher secondary for the score, giving OSU a 31-14 lead.
+Spencer raced through the Gophers’ secondary for the score, giving OSU a 31-14 lead.

-Marshall finished with five catches for 95 yards and a touchdown for Ohio State, but also fumbled on the one-yard line while fighting for a score in the second quarter, and muffed a punt midway through the fourth, setting up two Gopher touchdowns.
+Marshall finished with five catches for 95 yards and a touchdown for Ohio State but also fumbled on the 1-yard line while fighting for a score in the second quarter and muffed a punt midway through the fourth quarter, setting up two Minnesota touchdowns.

 Down by 10 with just over a minute to play, Minnesota opted to kick a field goal to make it a one possession game.
 Santoso’s 32-yard kick was good, but Ohio State recovered the onside kick to ice the game.